Staff and Faculty Share Your Experiences from Studying Abroad

 • SPA 116 Beginning Spanish for Ministry

-• Upper-level course alternatives available, if needed
+• Upper-level courses available, if needed

 To learn more about these programs and start an application, visit the website below.